adamstallard/grunt-fail/README.md

     task('test', ['vows', 'fail:99']);

 ###Don't set the error code to zero
 Grunt doesn't consider zero an error, so it won't fail.
-Don't do it!
+Don't use it!

 ###Bugs, etc.